 Approximate travel time: 2h 59km

 Thanks to Iceland’s volcanic history, the beaches here are some of the most amazing you’ll see.
-Iceland is famous for its black and red sand beaches, making for striking photos.
+Iceland is famous for its black and red sand beaches, making for striking photos, something a little different from the golden sand in most people’s holiday snaps all over Instagram.
 Here are some of the beaches you’ll want to snap before you leave Iceland.

 Distance from Reykjavik: 187 km